 Planting a Pollinator Succulent Garden

 Succulents that attract bees and other pollinators should be a big part of the garden as well as water and nesting sites.
-And avoid pesticide use.
+Avoid pesticide use.
 If you must use pesticides, spray at night when pollinators are not likely to visit.

 Succulents for Pollinators